Native monetization on social media

 Videos

-Community plan: monetization from sign-up, with no conditions and no limits.
+Common Plan: monetization from sign-up, with no condition and no limit.

 Same monetization for all formats.
-Unlockable content for your fans.
+Content unlocked by your fans.

 YouTube$1 to $7Videos